Blaizzy/mlx-embeddings/docs/Manpage.md

     *Default:* `15`.

   * `HOMEBREW_FORBIDDEN_LICENSES`:
-    Use this environment variable to define a blacklist of space separated licenses and Homebrew will avoid installing the packages with those licenses.
+    Use this environment variable to define a denylist of space separated licenses and Homebrew will refuse to install packages known to have those licenses.

   * `HOMEBREW_FORCE_BREWED_CURL`:
     If set, always use a Homebrew-installed `curl`(1) rather than the system version.
 Automatically set if the system version of `curl` is too old.